 | Ultra | 100 |

-Video list — each video shows a scrape tier badge indicating how often it's scheduled to be scraped.
-Hover the badge to see the next scheduled scrape time.
+Video list: each video shows a tier badge indicating how often it's scheduled for updates.
+Hover the badge to see the next scheduled update time.

-Video detail → Details tab → Scrape Tier — shows the tier and next scheduled scrape.
+Video detail → Details tab: shows the tier and next scheduled update.

-Expected freshness by tier after a successful scrape:
+Expected freshness by tier after a successful update:

 Data in charts is aggregated from the stored snapshot history.
-If a scrape hasn't run yet for a newly added creator or video, analytics will show no data until the first scrape completes.
+If no update has run yet for a newly added creator or video, analytics will show no data until the first update completes.

 If the scraper encounters an error (TikTok rate limit, Apify outage, handle not found), the job is retried automatically with exponential backoff.